Opal Pendant Boulder

 Boulder Opal Description:

-These stones which were probably the first black opals found in Australia in the middle of the 19th century.
+These stones were probably the first black opals found in Australia in the middle of the 19th century.

 They are similar to the Lightning Ridge Black opal except that they have dark brown ironstone back instead of black potch.